 I watched it banking over the reeds, the distinctive ‘fingers’ of its wingtips spread wide, and could see its colouration with binoculars.
 “That’s made your day”, my dad said.
 “That’s made my month!”, I replied.

 But it wasn’t my only ‘first’ on Titchwell Nature Reserve, I saw elegant black and white avocets for the first time, pochard ducks and greylag geese and so many others I didn’t recognise.
-The list on the right details some of the birds (and seals) I could identify (some with the help of my dad).
+The below details some of the birds (and seals) I could identify (some with the help of my dad).
 And all of them within the space of a couple of hours.

 - marsh harrier

 - shell ducks